IMJLA/Adsi/docs/en-US/Search-Directory.md

 ```

 ## DESCRIPTION
-Retrieve directory entries using either the WinNT or LDAP provider for ADSI
+Find directory entries using the LDAP provider for ADSI (the WinNT provider does not support searching)
+Provides a wrapper around the \[System.DirectoryServices.DirectorySearcher\] class

 ## EXAMPLES